 1.88 The organic view sees corporate criminal wrongdoing as a failure of the organisation itself, a systemic problem.
 Advocates of this view suggest that corporate criminal prosecutions should concern themselves with the quality of organisation and the systems that were in place, rather than focusing exclusively on the wrongdoing of individuals.
-Where these systems were glaringly lacking the company itself should be held criminally liable.
+Where these systems were glaringly lacking, the company itself should be held criminally liable.121

 1.89 Proponents of the organic view hold that individualism is an unrealistic means of assessing the liability of a corporate body.
-Fisse and Braithwaite argue that "...[m]ethodological individualism is "unable to account for the corporateness of corporate action and corporate responsibility."
-The organic view holds that corporations reach a point of complexity where they cease to be a mere collection of individuals and become, instead, an entity that is more than the sum of its parts; as Wells
+Fisse and Braithwaite argue that "...[m]ethodological individualism is "unable to account for the corporateness of corporate action and corporate responsibility."122 The organic view holds that corporations reach a point of complexity where they cease to be a mere collection of individuals and become, instead, an entity that is more than the sum of its parts; as Wells

-&lt;sup>118 Section 48(19)(a).
+118 Section 80, replacing the Safety, Health and Welfare at Work Act 1989, section 48(19)(a).

-&lt;sup>119 Section 26(6)
+119 Section 26(6).

-&lt;sup>120 Section 58(1).
+120 Section 58(1).

-&lt;sup>121 Wells Corporations and Criminal Responsibility (2nd ed Oxford University Press 2001) at 79-80.
+121 Wells Corporations and Criminal Responsibility (2nd ed Oxford University Press 2001) at 79-80.

-&lt;sup>122 Fisse & Braithwaite "The Allocation of Responsibility for Corporate Crime: Individualism, Collectivism and Accountability" [1988] Sydney Law Review 468, at 476.
+122 Fisse & Braithwaite "The Allocation of Responsibility for Corporate Crime: Individualism, Collectivism and Accountability" [1988] Sydney Law Review 468, at 476.

-puts it, eventually, "2+2=5".
-Fisse and Braithwaite, commenting on the atomic view, argue that reductionism "can be a near infinite regress" suggesting that "there is a need to build upon reductionism to study how the parts interact to form wholes."
-There is a risk in focusing too heavily on individual wrongdoing that junior employees will become scapegoats.
-If the criminal law needs to seek individual actors in every situation, there is likely to be a spiral of buck-passing between individuals within the corporate body.
+puts it, eventually, "2+2=5".123 Fisse and Braithwaite, commenting on the atomic view, argue that reductionism "can be a near infinite regress" suggesting that "there is a need to build upon reductionism to study how the parts interact to form wholes."124 There is a risk in focusing too heavily on individual wrongdoing that junior employees will become scapegoats.
+If the criminal law needs to seek individual actors in every situation, there is likely to be a spiral of buck-passing between individuals within the corporate body.125